Amanpreetkaur0941/Hospital-data-analysis-SQL-/README.md

 This project performs end-to-end data analysis on a hospital database (Novara Hospital) containing patient records, encounters, payers, and medical procedures.
 The goal was to clean the raw data, validate its integrity, and extract meaningful clinical and business insights across three key objectives — Encounters Overview, Cost & Coverage Insights, and Patient Behaviour Analysis.

+##  Business Problem

+Hospitals generate large volumes of patient encounter data, but without structured analysis, it is difficult to identify patterns in patient visits, cost drivers, insurance coverage gaps, and readmission trends.

+As a result, decision-makers may struggle to optimize resource allocation, control costs, and improve patient outcomes.

+This project aims to bridge that gap by transforming raw hospital data into actionable insights that support operational efficiency, financial planning, and quality of care.

 ---

 ##  Dataset Description